vainproject/vain-cms/readme.md

 [![Build Status](https://magnum.travis-ci.com/fgreinus/vain.svg?token=NzeaMJdyF4VTovkWzfyp&branch=master)](https://magnum.travis-ci.com/fgreinus/vain)
 # Vain

-Vain is a community platform for World of Warcraft private servers.
-It is based upon the famous Larvel 5 framework and **will kick FusionCMS in its ass.**
+Vain is a composition of features ranging from content management up to community integration.
+It is highly extensible and heavenly clean - not least because of the Laravel Framework (currently used in version 5.1).

+Further information may be found in the documentation (see above) or on the project's website: [vain.rocks](http://www.vain.rocks).
+Yes, vain rocks!

 ## Documentation